 Despite the SDP's success and bipartisan support, the program is in jeopardy.
-Funding for SDP will expire on March 8, 2024 unless Congress passes legislation to reauthorize the program.
-The Endocrine Society urges Congress to pass legislation funding the SDP at \$170 million per program per year, a 13% increase, for two years.
+Funding for SDP will expire on December 31, 2024, unless Congress passes legislation to reauthorize the program.
+The Endocrine Society urges Congress to pass legislation funding the SDP at \$160 million per program per year for at least two years.

-Short-term extensions of SDP, like those that have funded the program since October 1, are harmful to the program because consistent and predictable funding is needed to support research that will take multiple years to carry out.
+Short-term extensions of SDP are harmful to the program because consistent and predictable funding is needed to support research that will take multiple years to carry out.
 The lives of more than 114 million Americans living with or at-risk for developing diabetes are being changed through these critical programs.
 It is important that we continue to invest in the research needed to cure diabetes and support programs that will help prevent and treat the disease.